There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 Knowing their social relationship

-Therefore, you got it right that John the Beloved was a follower of John the Baptist.
+So, to solve the question of their social relationship, John the Beloved was a follower of John the Baptist.

 24 Surprising Things You Should Know About The Disciple Whom Jesus Loved